 If you do opt for a long name because it has some personal significance, then be ready to use an abbreviated version for everyday use.
 If you are a fan of Lord of the Rings, for example, and want to call your cat Samwise Gamgee, then using Sam would be simpler and easier.

 Try not to pick something that sounds too similar to anyone else living in the house, two or four-legged.
 If you have a dog that is named Joe, then picking the name Mo for your cat could cause confusion when you are trying to get the attention of just one of them.

-You may think it is hilarious when being encouraged by friends to call your cat a funny name, but don't forget that you have to use this name then when registering with your vet.
+You may think it is hilarious to call your cat a borderline-inappropriate name, but don't forget that you have to use this name then when registering with your vet.
 It will be called out in the waiting area, and you will have to tell your pet sitter, work colleagues, and family members what your cat is called, too.

 Consider Their Personality

-By waiting until they arrive, this can give you a chance to see what their personality is like, and this may inspire a name choice.
+By waiting until the cat arrives to name them, you'll have a chance to see what their personality is like, and this may inspire a name choice.
 If they are a small cat with a feisty personality, maybe you will want to go for something like Bruiser.
 If they are a big clown, maybe you will want to go with Goofy.

 Consider Their Appearance